-LinkedIn Ads cost and budget: LinkedIn Ads Cost: Why Lead Gen Forms are the best choice in most cases
+LinkedIn ads costs: Why Lead Gen Forms are usually the best choice & have high conversion rates

 LinkedIn has developed strongly in recent years: the social media portal for business networks is showing a dynamism that Facebook once had at its peak.
 People share their diverse insights from their professional careers, thoughts, projects and mostly knowledge from their special fields – often highly specialized knowledge.

 In the area of ad placement, LinkedIn Ads offer very accurate control options, which is why the delivery in the B2B area to certain decision-makers is valid and reliable.
 As with other advertising systems, LinkedIn measures bids for impressions through real-time auctions where competitors bid on possible impressions in order to reach a specific audience.
 Therefore, your advertising spend may vary depending on your goals and your target audience.
 Also due to the high budgetary commitment to placement in coveted positions in the target audience’s feeds, the average CPCs are higher than, for example, Facebook.

 What is a Lead Gen Form in LinkedIn Ads?

 Lead Gen Forms are an important milestone in the development of successful online marketing technologies.
 At their core, they are classic contact forms that are characterized by the fact that most of the data is filled out by the system via auto-fill.
 With LinkedIn Ads, the user only has to enter the email address and the form can be sent.
 Each click on the ad on LinkedIn always calls up the lead gen form – the user never gets to a landing page.